 - Louise Arbour is a former Justice of both the Supreme Court of Canada, and the Ontario Court of Appeal.
 She then went on to become the United Nations High Commissioner for Human Rights, and was also the former Chief Prosecutor of the International Criminal Tribunals for the former Yugoslavia, and for Rwanda.
 In that role, she made history in at least two respects: 1) by being the first to prosecute sexual assault under the Articles of Crimes Against Humanity; and 2) by criminally indicting a sitting head of state, Yugoslavian president Slobodan Milosevic.

 - While her tenure was brief – lasting only a few months in 1993 – lawyer Kim Campbell served as the 19th Prime Minster of Canada.
 She has been the only woman to hold that post to date.

 Conclusion: Women in Canadian Law

-Starting back in near the turn of the 19th century, women have been fearless in penetrating the legal profession.
-First by being admitted to legal profession.
-Then by taking up the mantle to advance novel legal causes.
+Starting back in the turn of the 19th century, women have been fearless in penetrating the legal profession.
+First by being admitted to the legal profession and then by taking up the mantle to advance novel legal causes.
 Some have even risen to the highest legal and political positions in the nation.

 Canadian celebrations and events include the International Day of the Girl (October 11) and Persons Day (October 18).
 For a backgrounder and some information on this past October’s Women’s History Month and Persons Day, see the Canadian federal government website https://www.canada.ca/en/women-gender-equality/news/2018/10/womens-history-month.html